Missed Episode 3? Click here to read it.

 Something about the way that she moved suggested something unusual to Jossu, but he could not determine what it was.

 "This is Ombura," the Hadune Mother explained.
-"She is our foremost Beast expert, having watched them since she was a child."
+"She is our foremost Beast expert, having studied them since she was a child."

 Jossu hardly knew what to think.
 The foremost Beast expert had arrived with bare feet.